Egzavyer/http-server/README.md

 ```

 ## TODO
-- Put methods that can be made static in a util.cpp file
-- Put frequently reused headers in the common.h file or delete the common class

 - ~~Put methods that can be made static in a util.cpp file~~
 - ~~Put frequently reused headers in the common.h file or delete the common class~~